 Native advertising is not new, although current modes of delivery may be.
-There is every reason to expect that media will continue to evolve, and how consumers receive advertising will evolve as well.
+There is no reason not to expect that media will continue to evolve and that how consumers receive advertising will evolve as well.
 Is virtual reality the new frontier for native advertising?
 What will the resulting disclosure guidelines be?

-The basic rules that advertisers and their legal counsel have employed to deliver nonmisleading advertising to consumers still apply to native advertising.
-But the rules are also evolving and adapting to new media as we learn more about how consumers view native advertising and what they understand about disclosures.
+The basic rules that advertisers and their legal counsel have employed to deliver non-misleading advertising to consumers still apply to native advertising.
+But the rules are evolving and adapting to new media as we learn more about how consumers view native advertising and what they understand about disclosures.
 As the industry encounters the nuances and some of the particular challenges of evolving technology, it has FTC guidance on how to continue to provide advertising in native form that is not misleading.
-To continue to publish nonmisleading advertising, it is and will remain important for advertisers and their counsel to stay abreast of developments in content delivery technology and how native content is perceived by target audiences.
+To continue to publish non-misleading advertising, it is and will remain important for advertisers and their counsel to stay abreast of developments in content delivery technology and how native content is perceived by target audiences.